Wild winds keep crews busy in South

 As of 3pm, fire crews had been called to three weather-related jobs in Dunedin, including a loose trampoline blowing in the wind and a property in Andersons Bay where a roof had lifted off a carport and damaged a house.

-The New Zealand Transport Agency advised road users travelling on State Highway 87 between Outram and Kyeburn to be extra vigilant on the road.
+The NZTA advised road users travelling on State Highway 87 between Outram and Kyeburn to be extra vigilant on the road.

 SOUTHLAND CALLOUTS